Hemolytic disease of the newborn (anti-Rhc): Transfusion reactions

-Once a woman has antibodies, she is at high risk for a transfusion reaction.
-For this reason, she must carry a medical alert card at all times and inform all doctors of her antibody status.
+Once a woman has developed alloantibodies, she is at increased risk of a hemolytic transfusion reaction.
+She is therefore generally advised to carry a medical alert card and to inform treating clinicians of her antibody status.

-"Acute hemolytic transfusion reactions may be either immune-mediated or nonimmune-mediated.
-Immune-mediated hemolytic transfusion reactions caused by immunoglobulin M (IgM) anti-A, anti-B, or anti-A,B typically result in severe, potentially fatal complement-mediated intravascular hemolysis.
-Immune-mediated hemolytic reactions caused by IgG, Rh, Kell, Duffy, or other non-ABO antibodies typically result in extravascular sequestration, shortened survival of transfused red cells, and relatively mild clinical reactions.
-Acute hemolytic transfusion reactions due to immune hemolysis may occur in patients who have no antibodies detectable by routine laboratory procedures."
+Acute hemolytic transfusion reactions can be either immune-mediated or nonimmune-mediated.
+Immune-mediated reactions caused by immunoglobulin M (IgM) anti-A, anti-B, or anti-A,B antibodies typically produce severe, potentially fatal, complement-mediated intravascular hemolysis.
+By contrast, immune-mediated reactions caused by IgG antibodies against Rh, Kell, Duffy, or other non-ABO antigens generally result in extravascular red cell sequestration, shortened survival of transfused cells, and milder clinical effects.
+Such reactions can occur even when antibodies are not detected by routine laboratory testing.

 Causes

-A Rhc negative mother can become sensitised by red blood cell (RBC) Rhc antigens by her first pregnancy with a Rhc positive fetus.
-The mother can make IgG anti-Rhc antibodies, which are able to pass through the placenta and enter the fetal circulation.
-If the fetus is Rhc positive, alloimmune hemolysis can occur, leading to HDN.
+A Rhc-negative mother can become sensitized to red blood cell Rhc antigens during a first pregnancy with a Rhc-positive fetus or as a result of blood transfusion.
+The mother may then produce IgG anti-Rhc antibodies, which can cross the placenta into the fetal circulation.
+If the fetus is Rhc-positive, alloimmune hemolysis may result, producing HDN.

-Sensitization to Rhc antigens can also be caused by blood transfusion.

 Diagnosis

-Testing for HDN involves blood work from both mother and father, and may also include assessment with amniocentesis and middle cerebral artery scans.
+Evaluation for HDN includes blood testing of both parents and may also involve amniocentesis and middle cerebral artery (MCA) Doppler assessment.

-Anti-C and anti-c can both show a negative DAT but still have a severely affected infant.
-An indirect Coombs's test must also be run.
+In anti-C and anti-c HDN, the direct antiglobulin test (DAT) may be negative even when the infant is severely affected.
+An indirect Coombs test is therefore also performed.

-In the case of anti-c, the woman should be checked around 28 weeks to see if she has developed anti-E as well.
+In women with anti-c, repeat antibody screening at around 28 weeks is suggested to detect possible co-development of anti-E.